 With the aim of keeping all of our programs as accessible as possible, Rivers to Ridges has created the Strong Roots Bursary Fund available for families in need.
 It is with the support of many that we are able to have and keep this funding available.
 Unfortunately, we can not guarantee funding for all applicants.

 Bursaries are limited and reserved for those most in need.
-Decisions are made by Rivers to Ridges staff and Council members.
+Decisions are made by Rivers to Ridges staff.
 If you feel your child would benefit from and contribute to the program, and attendance would put a financial hardship on your family, please consider applying to our Fund.

 Other potential funding options available for attendance at the Forest Preschool: